Electroninja/Small-Instruction-Set-Computer/README.md

 "Command List.txt" has a list of all the valid commands for programming the computer.
 Currently It will print out the contents of main memory to console when execution is done.
 For a visual look, download the openframeworks folder.
 It includes a compiled version of the project and the source code.
 For a HTML version download or open SISC Simulation.html.
 It is an HTML version of this project.
-Should Hopefully work on an browser.
+Should Hopefully work on any browser.

 The program that comes with this project demonstrates 4 different operations currently
 1)Multiplication of 2 numbers